Turning Skunked Fishing Trips into Wins

 Common Mistakes and How to Avoid Them

-Here are some common mistakes that lead to getting skunked:
+Here are mistakes I’ve made (sometimes repeatedly) that lead to getting skunked:

 Improving Your Techniques